You can never go wrong with a tried and true classic like this flavorful arroz con pollo made with whole grain brown rice.

 For a Thanksgiving dish, substitute turkey and turkey broth for chicken and chicken broth, stirring in 2 tbsp chopped herbs, such as sage, rosemary and thyme.

 When you’re in the mood for full flavor but not for exploring brand new recipes you may not like, stick to the classics like Latin-inspired arroz con pollo.
 This version is made with Mahatma® Brown Rice for a whole grain option that’s loaded with all of the benefits of using whole grains like extra fiber and protein.
 Always an easy option and made with ingredients you likely already have in your kitchen, this flavorful dish never disappoints.
+Alternative rice options include preparing this dish with Jasmine Thai White Rice or Jasmine Brown Rice.

 Do you know the difference between these two different types of grains?
 While they can be used interchangeably, they do differ in flavor and texture.